AstraMorningstar/Morningstar-Festivity-render-assistant/README.md

 Slide bar is for face sdf, slide it to the corresponding charater type.

 ----Credit----

-Astra Morningstar (Creator of the addon)
+Astra Morningstar (Creator of the addon):

 Original shader auther:

 MMD tools for its import export function